 Understanding and analyzing different business case study examples is the key to creating our own successful studies.

-Therefore, let’s take a look at two exceptional cases in two of the industries that interest us the most: gaming and SEO.
+Therefore, let’s look at two exceptional cases in two industries that interest us the most: gaming and SEO.

 You already know us.
 We are your number one solution when it comes to creating marketing strategies for companies in the gaming industry.

-But we have already proved our capabilities in the past and show them to you in the FootballTeam Game case study.
+But we have already proved our capabilities in the past with the FootballTeam Game case study.

 FootballTeam Game is a football multilanguage browser game.
 They wanted to expand to other markets, but there wasn’t a clear solution on how to do this effectively.